nrwl/nx/docs/shared/tutorials/gradle.md

 1 actionable task: 1 executed
 ```

-The repository has an application and a library created with the [Spring framework](https://spring.io/).
+The repository has a simple library and an application that uses it.

 You can build the `application` project by running `./gradlew application:build`: